ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Configuration Properties ### {#config-repr-config-properties}

-The CBOR map MUST include the following configuration parameters, which are defined in {{iana-ace-groupcomm-parameters}} of this document.
+The CBOR map MUST include the following configuration parameters, whose CBOR abbreviations are defined in {{iana-ace-groupcomm-parameters}} of this document.

 * 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'hkdf' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.